secretstartups/handbook/content/handbook/company/working-groups/secure-govern-database-decomposition/_index.md

 ### Plan

 1. Introduce separate `gitlab_sec` schema
-1. Begin decomposition of foreign keys and cross-database transactions per table, following the loose order of sbom, security, and vulnerability tables
 1. Introduce `gitlab_sec` database connection (defaulting to fallback to using `gitlab_main` database)
+1. In parallel, begin decomposition of foreign keys and cross-database transactions following the loose order of SBOM, Security, and Vulnerability code boundaries.
+For each slice perform the following breakdown:
+    1. Migrate tables with low referentiality (few foreign keys)
+    1. Migrate tables with higher referentiality (many foreign keys)
+    1. Identify and [allowlist cross-joins](https://docs.gitlab.com/ee/development/database/multiple_databases.html#allowlist-for-existing-cross-database-foreign-keys) to be addressed
+    1. Identify and allowlist cross-database transactions to be addressed
+    1. Remove identified cross-joins and cross-database transactions
 1. Await results of Logical Replication Production test to determine the viability of this as a migration path.
 1. Depending on the results of the production test, formulate a path for the safe migration of the Secure/Govern dataset to a new physical database.
 These may take the form of the headings below.
 1. Open Change Request to migrate phased tables (step 2) using chosen approach (step 5)
 1. Update [documentation around migrating self-managed instances to multiple databases](https://docs.gitlab.com/ee/administration/postgresql/multiple_databases.html)

-#### Proposal A: Logical Replication
+#### Migration Proposal A: Logical Replication

 1. Research and test the possiblity of a staged logical replication in which we migrate small subsets of the Secure/Govern featureset at a time, such as SBOM.
     1. If a staged rollout is possible